jmbealer/my-knowledge-base/_technology_and_applied_science/linux/lpi-linux-essentials.md

 linux distributions: ship with a Linux kernel and a collection of software

-How to check the version of the Linux kernel? uname -r
+How to print the kernel release? uname -r
+How to print the kernel version? uname -v

 What are the types of Linux distributions?
 Linux Distributions: Enterprise Grade, Consumer Grade, and Experimental and Hacker